Getting involved in your professional association offers benefits for both you and for the profession.

 Click here to apply for appointed volunteer opportunities.
 Before you apply, assess your leadership skills and abilities with the AHIMA Volunteer Leadership Competencies Self-Assessment tool.

 For additional information on AHIMA’s appointed positions, contact email@example.com

 Elected positions are leadership roles on the AHIMA Board of Directors, the House of Delegates, the Commission on Certification for Health Informatics and Information Management (CCHIIM), and the Council for Excellence in Education (CEE).
 The application to serve is due March 31.
+All required documents must be included.
 The election takes place in August, and the winners will take office on January 1.
 The AHIMA Election timeline can be found here.

 The positions to be filled are: